TheEEView/Arty-S7-Based-FM-Radio/README.md

 # Arty-S7-Based-FM-Radio
 FPGA Based FM Radio with custom RF frontend using an Arty S7 off the shelf development board spanning the 88MHz to 108 MHz band with crisp high-end audio.

+This is the 3rd gen design, ignore the _v2 nomenclature.
+I consider this to be the 2nd major iteration.

 TerosHDL, Vivado 2025.2, VUnit and KiCAD 9.0.6 have been used with github actions for CI

 Source is available in both VHDL and SV.